Need-Based Tuition Grant

 Tuition grants are determined by financial need and are intended to assist students who would otherwise not be able to attend Stanford Summer Session.
 Tuition grants are awarded in the form of partial aid applied to the student's university bill.

 Tuition grants cover a portion of the total cost and you and your families should be prepared to pay a majority of the program expenses.
-You should talk with your guidance counselors and others in your communities about alternative sources of financial assistance.
+We recommend checking with your guidance counselors and others in your communities about alternative sources of financial assistance.
 Application fee waivers are not available for Stanford Summer Session.

-If you would like to apply for tuition grant, we recommend completing your application in Round One.
-Though applications for tuition grants are open through Round Two, tuition grant funds are limited and may not be available for students who apply in later rounds.
+If you would like to apply for tuition grant, we recommend completing your application in the Early Decision round.
+Though applications for tuition grants are open through rolling admissions, tuition grant funds are limited and may not be available for students who apply in rolling admissions.
 If a tuition grant is awarded, the award is provided at the time of the admission decision and must be accepted within the timeframe stated in the formal admission offer email.

 Tuition Grant Eligibility